clue/reactphp-connection-manager-extra/README.md

 ### Consecutive

-The `ConnectionManagerConsecutive($connectors)` establishs connections by trying to connect through any of the given `ConnectionManager`s in consecutive order until the first one succeeds.
+The `ConnectionManagerConsecutive($connectors)` establishes connections by trying to connect through any of the given `ConnectionManager`s in consecutive order until the first one succeeds.

 ```php